nikeshathejavi/nikeshathejavi/README.md

 ---

-## 🎯 2026 Goals
+## 🎯 2026 Strategic Goals

-* 🚀 Level up my programming and logic-building skills
+* 🚀 Master advanced data structures and algorithms in Java
-* 🌐 Build and deploy more full-stack web applications
+* 🌐 Deploy full-stack scalable web solutions to production
-* 🗄️ Deepen my knowledge in database optimization
+* 🗄️ Optimize relational database schema design and queries
-* 💡 Master new development tools and frameworks
-* 📂 Contribute more to open-source and personal projects
+* 📂 Contribute actively to community and collaborative codebases
-* 👨‍💻 Take a step closer to becoming a professional Software Engineer
+* 👨‍💻 Graduate from NVTI and transition into a professional Software Engineering role

 ---

-## 💡 Quote
+## 💡 Professional Philosophy

-> **"Code.
-Learn.
-Build.
-Improve.
-Repeat."**
+> **"Writing clean code is what a good programmer does; solving real problems is what a great engineer does."**

 ---

 <div align="center">

-### ⭐ Thanks for visiting my profile!
-Let's build something amazing together. ⭐
+### ⭐ Thank you for stopping by my GitHub profile! ⭐

 </div>